Limit Theorems for step reinforced random walks with regularly varying memory: Some Illustrative Examples for the Critical Regime

-\begin{remark} We fail to get the process convergence in Theorem~\ref{thm: rescale fdd}, as it is not clear how the negligibility in Lemma~\ref{lem: N gen neg} can be obtained as a process in $D((0, \infty))$.
-However, to show the limit under the exponential time scale $n^t$ is not Brownian motion, it is enough to check the covariance kernel of the limiting process.
-For that purpose, finite dimensional convergence suffices.
+\begin{remark} We do not get the process convergence in Theorem~\ref{thm: rescale fdd}, as we fail to show the negligibility in Lemma~\ref{lem: N gen neg} as a process in $D([0, \infty))$.
+However, a different limit under finite dimensional convergence with the exponential time scale $n^t$ shows the limit cannot be Brownian motion. \end{remark}

-Under the alternate time scale for the Brownian motion limit we only get finite dimensional limit and not the desired process convergence due to the limitations in Lemma~\ref{lem: N gen neg}. \end{remark}